SoftwareAG/c8y-docs/content/dtm/localization.md

 3. Navigate to **Ecosystem > Applications** to verify that the Public-options application is installed correctly.

 {{<c8y-admon-info>}}
-You must have administrator access to the tenant to install the Public-options application .
+You must have administrator access to the tenant to install the Public-options application.
 {{</c8y-admon-info>}}

 <a name=""></a>